Business Licences

 2. Short-Term Rental (Bed and Breakfast) - Permitted on parcels that contain a single family dwelling.

-A business licence is required to operate a short-term rental.
-Below is the full *application package to be completed and submitted to the Business Licence Desk at City Hall.
+A business licence is required to operate a Short-Term Rental.
+Below is the full application package to be completed and submitted to the Business Licence Desk located within City Hall.
 Payment is required at the time of application.

 Required documentation

-The Short-Term Rental Operator Guidebook reflects the adopted bylaw amendments.
+**The updated Short-Term Rental Operator Guidebook and reflects the adopted bylaw amendments.

 Additional work